starlightknown/Cyberon/README.md

 - cyb!poll create a poll where members could vote
 - cyb!say the bot will say anything you want
 - cyb!embed the bot will say anything you want in embeds
+- cyb!user gives info about the user roles and joining info
+- cyb!user-messages gives the number of messages sent by a user in a particular channel

 **Fun**